Purohit1999/inventory_management/README.md

 Here is the updated **Testing** section of your **README.md**, now including subheadings for **Testing User Stories, Manual Testing, Bugs & Error Checking, Solved Bugs, Known Bugs, and Python Validation**.

 ---

-## 🧪 Testing

-Ensuring the **Inventory Management System** functions correctly across different environments is a key part of the development process.
-The following tests have been conducted to validate the system's **functionality, responsiveness, and error handling**.

----

 ### **📌 Testing User Stories**
 Each user story has been tested to confirm the system meets its intended purpose.